 The Acropolis of Bonampak

-The Acropolis of Bonampak it is its main building: it reaches 46 meters of height taking advantage of a natural hill where its buildings climb.
-In the Acropolis there is the famous Temple of the Paintings, three independent bedrooms that preserved the great treasure of Bonampak.
+The Acropolis of Bonampak It is its main building: it reaches 46 meters in height, taking advantage of a natural hill that its buildings climb.
+On the Acropolis is the famous Temple of the Paintings, three independent bedrooms that preserved the great treasure of Bonampak.

 The bedrooms remained sealed and the paintings were protected from the harsh weather of tropical climate.